XFlawless1/Life-of-Flying/README.md

 # How to set myself admin?
 Well use the RCON feature.
-Either use http://localhost/phpmyadmin                         (Suggested for users running on localhost) Then click on the db you made, open it, go to table named users, Find yourself
+Either use http://localhost/phpmyadmin                         (Recommended for users running on localhost) Then click on the db you made, open it, go to table named users, Find yourself
 And set admin/vip to 7 or 6.